The philosopher George Santayana said: "Skepticism is the chastity of the intellect."

 The philosopher and the showman both said basically the same thing: A healthy skepticism protects you from being ‘suckered’ by an unverified claim.

-Advances in surgical and microsurgical technique over the past 50 years make surgical treatment of hair loss a possibility for many of the millions of Americans.
+Advances in surgical and microsurgical technique over the past 50 years make surgical hair loss treatment a possibility for many of the millions of Americans.
 Advances in understanding of the biochemistry and physiology of hair growth and hair loss make medical treatment of hair loss a scientifically documented reality for the first time in history.
 Efficacy of surgical and FDA-approved medical treatment is confirmed in clinical trials (See Medical Hair Restoration Treatments and Nonsurgical hair loss treatment options for more information).
 Scientifically confirmed success of surgical and medical hair restoration is a phenomenon of recent decades.
 Undocumented claims of "miracle cure" for hair loss have been with us for much longer—at least since the days of the patent medicine salesmen of the 19th Century.

-How can you sort out the undocumented claims of "miracle cures" for hair loss from the scientifically documented facts about hair restoration?
+How can you sort out the undocumented claims of "miracle hair loss cures" from the scientifically documented facts about hair restoration?
 We hope the following explanation can help you make informed decisions about treatment for hair loss.
 Read on about "Miracle Cures" for Hair Loss: You Can Put Them to the Test Even Without Using Them.

 One of the burgeoning "miracle cure" fields is hair restoration, advertised in print, on television and over the Internet.